-The Dentist ground down my good tooth!
+“The Dentist ground down my good tooth!”

-I hear this from my patient’s every day.
+I hear this from my patients every day.
 They point to a tooth or refer to a previous dentist that “drilled on a good tooth”, so that must be the reason for the problems they are having.

 And when I say fully informed, I do not mean informing the patient that they need a different tooth smoothed down.
-I mean really getting the patient to understand that, most likely, the tooth that needs to be “ground down” is ultimately the villain or the cause of the other tooth problems.
-Let me explain further.
+I mean really getting the patient to understand that, most likely, the tooth that needs to be “ground down” is ultimately the villain or the cause of the other tooth.

 When a tooth breaks or is cracked, a dentist must look for the reason.
-Many times it is simply that the patient bit on something harder than the tooth and the tooth broke.
-But frequently, the reason the tooth broke is because the opposing tooth is stronger and has a very pointy, chisel-like cusp that exerts too much point contact pressure.
+Many times it is simply that the patient bite on something harder than the tooth and the tooth broke.
+But frequently, the reason the tooth broke is that the opposing tooth is stronger and has a very pointy chisel-like cusp that exerts too much point contact pressure.

-In those situations, a dentist MUST smooth the opposing tooth(“Grind on a good tooth”) or the new crown/filling will be under the same stress and will break just like the natural tooth.
-So the simpliest solution is to smooth the offending cusp and recreate a situation where the new crown will be under normal biting forces.
+In those situations, a dentist MUST smooth the opposing tooth or the new crown/filling will be under the same stress and will break just like the natural tooth.
+So the easiest solution is to smooth the offending cusp and recreate a situation where the new crown will be under normal biting forces.

 Please Call SMILE SOLUTIONS BY EMMI DENTAL ASSOCIATES 302-999-8113